pwbriggs/music-assistant.github.io/docs/installation.md

 # Installing the Server

-Music Assistant (in short: MA) is designed to use side by side with Home Assistant and is built with automation in mind.
+Music Assistant (in short: MA) is designed to be used side by side with Home Assistant and is built with automation in mind.
 The recommended installation method is to run the server as a Home assistant Add-on and then optionally [add the HA integration](https://music-assistant.io/integration/installation/).
 There is also a docker option for those not using Home Assistant Operating System (HAOS).

 ![easiest label](assets/label-easiest.png)
 ## Home Assistant Add-on